Honor your father and mother, before I became a Christian honoring my mother wasn't a concern or a thought or a struggle.

 When I was in grade school the Harlem Globetrotters came to town, we had tickets and I was ecstatic, days before I slipped on the ice and really hurt my tailbone.
 I told her but I don't know for sure what she said, what I do know is I sat on hard wood bleachers getting more and more uncomfortable as the night went on.
 I began to cry, I was miserable, and I was told to deal with it.
 We did not leave early and I did not mention it again although it hurt badly for weeks.

 As a teen, mom and I moved in with her boyfriend, her now husband.
 We changed states, I changed schools and life as I knew it was left behind, I now lived with one emotionally diseased and one emotionally dead person.

-H (that will be his name) was rude, caddy and arrogant, he would pick fights with me for no reason.
+H (that will be his name) was rude, catty and arrogant, he would pick fights with me for no reason.
 Depending on her mood she would either take my side or take his, usually his and if I spoke up in resistance she would slam her bedroom door and not speak to me for days.
+Days

 At 16 no one believes you when you tell them you are the only adult in the house.

 At 16 you are left with sadness and anger.

 At 16 I was diagnosed with migraines, I was prescribed a couple different meds until one worked, and at 16 I slept every chance I got.
 I slept deeply.

 No one asked how I was doing, eventually the headaches went away, at least the physical ones.